-Since 2005, Community Living British Columbia (CLBC) has been serving adults with developmental disabilities and their families with a vision for “lives filled with possibilities in welcoming communities.”
+For more than 35 years, Richmond Society for Community Living (RSCL) has been serving both children and adults with developmental disabilities and their families with a vision for “a welcoming and connected community where everyone belongs”.

-CLBC’s next CEO now has the opportunity to build upon this legacy by continuing to ensure that British Columbian’s living with developmental disabilities have full lives filled with possibilities and where equality and inclusion are advanced in communities around BC.
+RSCL’s future CEO now has the opportunity to build upon this legacy by continuing to ensure that citizens of Richmond living with developmental disabilities and their families have full lives filled with possibility and where greater equality and inclusion permeates all facets of their journeys.

-Working with a high-functioning and experienced Executive and Senior Management Team, a committed Board of Directors and incredible staff across the province, as well as volunteers who sit on 13 community councils, this is a rare and compelling opportunity to advance an important mandate on behalf of all adults with developmental disabilities and their families across the province.
+Working with a high-functioning and experienced Senior Management Team, a committed Board of Directors and incredible staff and volunteers, this is a rare and compelling opportunity to support and improve the lives of so many.

 To explore this opportunity further, please submit your resume below.